YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 If you're looking for a detailed step-by-step guide for creating your YouTube banner, check out this detailed guide we put together.

-We created a YouTube banner for an older blog, that we will use as a reference for the custom banner in this post.
+We created a YouTube banner for an older blog and we will use as a reference for the custom banner in this post.
+We create all our YouTube banners using our free online YouTube banner maker.

 I am going to click on the stock picture and hit the ‘delete’ icon in the dropdown toolbar.